FlowFuse/helm/helm/flowfuse/README.md

  - `forge.projectPodSecurityContext` allows to configure [securityContext](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) for the project pods
  - `forge.managementSelector` a collection of labels and values to filter nodes the Forge App will run on (default `role: management`)
  - `forge.affinity` allows to configure [affinity or anti-affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) for the core application pod
- - `forge.license` FlowForge EE license string (optional, default not set)
+ - `forge.license` FlowFuse EE license string (optional, default not set)
  - `forge.branding` Object holding branding inserts (default not set)
  - `forge.clusterRole.name` custom name for the ClusterRole (default `create-pod`)
  - `forge.resources` allows to configure [resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for the core application container